-Waddill, a Democrat, was the representative for Missouri's 6th congressional district from 1879 to 1881.
+Waddill was the representative for Missouri’s 6th congressional district and was a Democrat.
+He served from 1879 to 1881.

 From Mar 1879 to Mar 1881, Waddill missed 60 of 439 roll call votes, which is 13.7%.
 This is better than the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.